etendosoftware/docs/docs/developer-guide/etendo-classic/how-to-guides/How-to-Create-a-Chart-of-Accounts-Module.md

 2. The second check can be directly executed through the ERP.
 It just consists on importing our CSV file when running the Initial Client Setup process.
 Finally, there is also recommended to create some accounting entries for every transactional document and ensure the accounting report information is OK.

-!!!info
-    Please visit [Chart of Accounts Testing]() to learn more about these steps.

 ## Creating the Chart of Accounts module

 The remaining step is clearly the easiest one, which is just including the CSV file into our Chart of Accounts module.